 If you are lucky enough to have started learning English at an early age, chances are you have already acquired a decent amount of the General English vocabulary.
 You can probably understand the news, simple articles, and other everyday content.
 While that can be considered one of the first small steps towards the TOEFL Reading mastery, it is far from being enough.
 TOEFL Reading materials are a completely different beast.
 They rely on the Academic vocabulary and a certain structure.

 What to read

 You have probably been advised to read newspapers and books, in order to practice reading and enrich your vocabulary.
-Although reading any content in English is helpful, the best way to build the reading skills applicable to TOEFL and other Academic English Proficiency tests, is to use the reading resources designed for that.
+Although reading any content in English is helpful, the best way to build the reading skills applicable to TOEFL and other Academic English Proficiency tests, such as IELTS and CAEL, is to use the reading resources designed for that.
 This could mean textbooks, professional magazines, or, increasingly popular blog posts.
 Of course, not all websites and blog posts are created equal.
 Some are written professionally, using the appropriate, formal language and proper grammar.
 Others are meant to entertain more than educate; they are not very useful.